Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Linear Number of Samples

-The second upper bound applies to any algorithm that like Algorithm~\ref{alg:fresh-looking-samples} has access to $n-1$ samples $S_1,\dots,S_{n-1}$ from the underlying distribution and satisfies the following two natural conditions: (i)~if the value of the first random variable~$X_1$ is greater than all $n-1$ samples, the algorithm stops; and (ii)~conditioned on reaching~$X_i$, the probability of stopping at~$X_i$ is nondecreasing in~$i$.
-The proof of this result can be found in the appendix. \begin{proposition} Let $\epsilon>0$.
-Then there exists $n\in\N$ and a distribution~$F$ such that for any $(n-1,n)$-stopping rule with stopping time~$\tau$ that satisfies conditions~(i) and~(ii),
+Algorithms in the second class have access to $n-1$ samples $S_1,\dots,S_{n-1}$ from the underlying distribution and satisfy the following two natural conditions: (i)~if the value of the first random variable~$X_1$ is greater than all $n-1$ samples, they stop; and (ii)~conditioned on reaching~$X_i$, their probability of stopping at~$X_i$ is non-decreasing in~$i$.
+It is again easily verified that \autoref{alg:fresh-looking-samples} belongs to this class. \begin{proposition} Let $\delta>0$.
+Then there exists $n\in\N$ and a distribution~$F$ such that for any $(n-1,n)$-stopping rule with stopping time~$\tau$ that satisfies Conditions~(i) and~(ii),